ByteAfterlife/tempmonitor/README.md

 ```
       - /sys/class/thermal/thermal_zone0/temp:/temp:ro
 ```
-Where it says thermal_zone0 to whatever CPU number you want If you do not have docker compose, you should, it's pretty good, but you can run this instead if you do not have compose:
+Where it says thermal_zone0 to whatever CPU number you want<br>
+If you do not have docker compose, you should, it's pretty good, but you can run this instead if you do not have docker compose:
 ```
 docker build -t tempmonitor .
 docker run --name tempmonitor -p 8080:8080 --restart unless-stopped -v /sys/class/thermal/thermal_zone0/temp:/temp:ro tempmonitor
 ```

-If you do not want to use docker:
+If you do not want to use docker:<br>
 (replace thermal_zone0 with whatever other CPU you want to monitor in the first command)
 ```
 sed -i 's|ioutil.ReadFile("/temp")|ioutil.ReadFile("/sys/class/thermal/thermal_zone0/temp")|' main.go && go build -o server main.go && ./server